wojciech-kulik/FlashSpace/README.md

 If the PiP window is not visible, the standard behavior is applied.

-Supported browsers: Safari, Zen Browser, Chrome, Firefox, Brave, Vivaldi, Arc, Opera.
+Supported browsers: Safari, Zen Browser, Chrome, Firefox, Brave, Vivaldi, Arc, Opera, Microsoft Edge.

 ## 🖥️ Display Assignment Modes